pjotrp/once-only/README.md

   once-only bowtie -t e_coli reads/e_coli_1000.fq e_coli.map
 ```

-Once-only will parse the command line for existing files and run a checksum on
+and once-only will parse the command line for existing files and run a checksum on
 them (here the binary executable 'bowtie' and data files reads/e_coli_1000.fq
 and e_coli.map).
 This checksum is saved in a file in the running directory.
 When the checksum file does not exist in the directory the command 'bowtie -t